 when the publishing world demanded more horror instead of the

 historical novel he had so desperately wanted to produce.

+If the market experiences another period of over-saturation, horror may suffer another slump, but it will undoubtedly return.
 Just as our fears and terrors change with time, so too will the

 definition of horror, not just from age to age but from person to